 "When two churlish boys were determined to fight, a chip would be placed on the shoulder of one, and the other demanded to knock it off at his peril."

-The actual phrase 'chip on his shoulder' appears a little later, in the Weekly Oregonian 1855:
+The precise phrase 'a chip on his shoulder' appears a little later, in the Vermont newspaper The North Star, November 1952:

 The conduct of both these gentlemen [the US abolitionists Theodore Parker and William Garrison] puts us in mind of the Irishman who went through town with a chip on his shoulder, anxious to have a fight, and shouting, "Arrah, will none of ye knock the chip off me shoulder!"